NTI-Gymnasieingenjor/Cafeteria-skylt/README.md

 ![Inspekt image](Documentations/images/inspectImg.png)

-Then click on this icon to change to your desiered resolution
+Then click on this icon to change to your desired resolution

 ![Res image](Documentations/images/click1.png)